apragacz/django-rest-registration/docs/quickstart.rst

 e-mail address which will be used as the sender of the reset e-mail.

-The frontend urls are not provided by the library but should be provided by the user of the library, because ``django-rest-registration`` is frontend-agnostic.
+The frontend urls are not provided by the library but should be provided by the user of the library, because Django REST Registration is frontend-agnostic.
 The frontend urls will receive parameters as GET query and should pass them to corresponding REST API views via HTTP POST request.